jermp/pthash/README.md

 To construct a perfect hash function, include `pthash.hpp` and create an instance of `pthash::single_phf<...>` (PTHash), `pthash::partitioned_phf<...>` (PTHash-HEM), or `pthash::dense_partitioned_phf<...>` (PHOBIC).
-For convenience, we also give `pthash::phobic<...>` which includes the configuration options for optimized bucket assignment function (OB) and interleaved coding (IC).
+For convenience, we also give `pthash::phobic<...>` which includes the configuration options for optimized bucket assignment function and interleaved coding.
 Refer to `src/example.cpp` for an example.

 Compiling the Benchmark and Example Code
 -----